gh123man/Async-Channels/README.md

 # Special Thanks

 I could not have gotten this far on my own without the help from the folks over at [forums.swift.org](https://forums.swift.org/t/async-channels-for-swift-concurrency/70752).
-Especially a big shout-out and thank you to [wadetregaskis](https://forums.swift.org/u/wadetregaskis/summary) for optimizing much of this code and finding the more challenging performance limitations.
+Big shout-out and thank you to:
+- [wadetregaskis](https://forums.swift.org/u/wadetregaskis/summary) for optimizing much of this code and finding the more challenging performance limitations (compiler limitations, locking strategies)
+- [vns](https://forums.swift.org/u/vns/summary) for proposing a `LinkedList` backing data structure